LogicMonitor acquires Catchpoint, adding Internet and digital experience insight to LM Envision.

 All alerts display within your LogicMonitor interface.
 You can additionally choose to have alerts routed (using alert rules and escalation chains) via a variety of delivery methods, including text, email, voice call, or integration with a third-party app such as a ticketing system.

-If you think you aren’t receiving routed alert notifications that you should be receiving—or if you think you are receiving too many alert notifications, follow the troubleshooting tips listed in the following sections.
+If you think you aren’t receiving routed alert notifications that you must be receiving—or if you think you are receiving too many alert notifications, follow the troubleshooting tips listed in the following sections.

 Troubleshooting Missing Alert Notifications